Nyingma: Scriptural canon

 The Terma lineage is the revealed transmission lineage where Tertons, or treasure revealers, realize the teachings.
 The arising of the Terma lineage began in the 11th century, and by the 14th century Tertons were more sought as teachers than Kama masters.
 The Terma lineage was established by Guru Padmasambhava and Yeshe Tsogyal, through the hiding of teachings for the purpose of future discovery.
 The Kama is the basis of the Terma.

-The Nyingma Kama lineage begins with Padmasambhava, Shantarakshita, Vimalamitra, and Vairochana.
-The Nyingma Dzogchen lineage was transmitted directly from Garab Dorje to Padmasambhava.